9 Ways To Stop Spending Money When Life Is Getting Hard.

 2. Shop With Cash

-My number one secret to avoiding impulse shopping is to leave your debit card at home and shop with cash envelopes.
+My number one secret to avoiding impulse shopping is to leave your debit card at home and shop with cash envelopes instead.
 If the cash is gone, you can’t buy anything, problem solved.
-The visual of using envelopes can make a big difference.
+The visual of using envelopes can make a big difference when it comes to impulse spending.

 Cash envelopes can really help with emotional spending as well.
 When the emotions start coming you might find yourself tempted to start shopping, however, if your debit card is stashed away and your cash is gone….you will have no money to spend!
 Try it!!